Wild cherry and bird cherry grow in the Highlands and elsewhere. As with many native trees, cherry has some fascinating folklore and traditional uses.

-Wild cherry folklore has unusual associations with the cuckoo, whereby the bird has to eat three good meals of cherries before it may stop singing.
-Similarly, a children’s oracular rhyme from Buckinghamshire says:
+Wild cherry folklore has unusual associations with the cuckoo.
+One belief was that the bird has to eat three good meals of cherries before it may stop singing.
+A children’s oracular rhyme from Buckinghamshire says:

 “Cuckoo, cherry tree,